MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/personal-tab-navigation.md

 ## Return focus to host app

 After the user starts using elements within a tab, by default focus remains with the elements of your iFrame until the user selects outside of it.
-If it's a part of the user navigating with keyboard shortcuts (tab or F6) you can again focus to the host app.
-You can do this by using the [pages.returnFocus()](/javascript/api/@microsoft/teams-js/pages?view=msteams-client-js-latest#@microsoft-teams-js-pages-returnfocus&preserve-view=true) function.
+If it's a part of the user navigating with keyboard shortcuts (tab or F6), you can again focus to the host app.
+You can focus on the host app by using the [pages.returnFocus()](/javascript/api/@microsoft/teams-js/pages?view=msteams-client-js-latest#@microsoft-teams-js-pages-returnfocus&preserve-view=true) function.
 The `returnFocus()` function accepts a boolean indicating the direction to advance focus within the host, `true` for forward and `false` for backwards.
 Generally, forward results in the search bar being highlighted and backwards results in the app bar being highlighted.

 ## See also